dsc-courses/dsc10-notes/README.md

 ### With Poetry

 This project's dependencies are managed with [poetry](https://python-poetry.org/).
-Make sure that you have *poetry* installed, then execute `poetry run make` in a shell to build the notes.
+First, make sure that you have *poetry* installed.
+Before building the project for the first time, run `poetry install` in the repository root to install the dependencies.
+Then, to build the project, run `poetry run make`.
 The contents will be placed in the `src/_build/html` directory, and opening `src/_build/html/index.html` in a browser will display the front page of the notes.

 ### With Nix

-⚠️ Building with Nix is more advanced; using Poetry is recommended for most use cases.
+> ⚠️ Building with Nix is more advanced; using Poetry is recommended for most use cases.

 For a more reproducible build, the Python and Poetry dependencies are also